briantopping/freeipa-operator/README.md

 ## Tooling and Dependencies

-The operator is based on Kubebuilder.
+The operator is based on Kubebuilder v2.
 The container itself comes from the FreeIPA Container project.

 Dependencies for the project are provided by `dep`. `dep ensure` will bring in the vendor directory based on the `Gopkg.toml` file at the root of the project.

 ## Building
+The specifics of using Kubebuilder are at https://book.kubebuilder.io.
+You can review that for complete documentation on build options.
+Here are a few:
 * `make generate` - Will create the CRDs and deepcopy routines.
 This is good if you want to run from your IDE debugger.
 * `make install` - Install the generated CRD to the current cluster context.
 * `make run` - This will run the controller against the cluster currently configured in your `~/.kube/config`.
 In this case, debugging is up to you (such as connecting Delve to the running process).
+* `make test` - Uses the Ginkgo test framework to start an in-process Kubernetes control plane and run the controller through available unit tests.

 In general, once files are generated, the `cmd/manager/main.go` can be run from your IDE for debugging.